 Ninna-ji is a vast, sprawling temple complex, where you can see leafy green all around you and enjoy the gentle summer wind.
 There is something comforting about being surrounded by the greenness, and there won’t be as many people as during the cherry blossom season, so you can take your time to see the temple.

 Nanzen-ji Temple is one of the most famous sightseeing spots in Kyoto, and it’s an especially popular spot to see the autumn leaves.
 But I’m of the opinion that the green leaves of the beginning summer don’t lose to the autumn leaves at all!

 The weather will feel a bit cooler at Nanzen-ji, as you get to walk under both the trees and aqueduct running through the temple grounds.
 You can also enjoy the vibrant contrast of the aqueduct and the green leaves.

-If you however like something a bit quieter, and a bit more out of the beaten path, then I’m sure that you’ll like Hosen-in Temple, located quite close to the world-famous Kinkaku-ji Temple.
+If you however like something a bit quieter, and a bit more out of the beaten path, then I’m sure that you’ll like ,Honen-in Temple located quite close to the world-famous Ginkaku-ji Temple.

 The thatched roofs of the temple buildings and the white pebbles of the garden make this temple look very traditional in a Japanese way.
 The combination of the green leaves and the rays of sun getting through the thick canopy make the temple garden look so beautiful you’re unlikely to ever forget it'